jackfranklin/Deck.js---Gamepad-API/README.md

 - I ran this in a specific Firefox nightly build that has the Gamepad API enabled, which you can [find here for Mac, Win & Linux](http://people.mozilla.com/~tmielczarek/mouselock+gamepad/).
 Again, hat-tip to @robhawkes for that one.

+- This __has not__ been tested in any other browser than the FF nightly linked above

 - The basic code I started with is also @robhawkes's but I've since modified a lot of it.
 Credit is given in the comment of the file.